wieden-kennedy/autoscalebot/README.md

 #### NOTIFY_IF_NEEDS_EXCEED_MAX

-Send a notification if scaling up is called for, but we're already at `MAX_DYNOS`.
+Send a notification if scaling up is called for, but we're already at `MAX_PROCESSES`.
 Defaults to:

 ```python:
 NOTIFY_IF_NEEDS_EXCEED_MAX = True